tariel36/auto-youtube-playlist/README.md

 * `AutoYoutubePlaylist.Console` - The playlist creation console app;
 * `AutoYoutubePlaylist.Gui` - Simple GUI to add channels to database and display data within database;
-* `AutoYoutubePlaylist.Service` - API service for managing playlist and database;
 * `AutoYoutubePlaylist.Logic` - Most of the app logic;

 ## License